 What Is the Meaning of ‘You Reap What You Sow’?

-To acquire what you sow is a well-known word in Christianity and beyond.
-Discover the Bible verses and meaning of this word’s basis.
+To gain what you sow is a famous word in Christianity and beyond.
+Discover the Bible verses and the meaning of this phrase’s origin.

-I had just come to be a Christian and my new friend was a pastor’s wife.
-Angela not most effective led me to the Lord, but she also took it upon herself to be my duty accomplice and mentor.
-I had thought that I was a Christ-follower, the whole lot might be perfect and rosy.
+I had just emerged as a Christian and my new friend was a pastor’s wife.
+Angela not best led me to the Lord, however she also took it upon herself to be my responsibility partner and mentor.
+I had belief that I was a Christ-follower; everything might be perfect and rosy.

-However, due to my past action, I was facing some foremost outcomes as a result.
+However, because of my past action, I was dealing with some important consequences as a result.

-Dismayed, I came to her one night about the mess I had made, lamenting that I belief God wouldn’t allow it.
-Or that God might come what may repair it.
-Life was supposed to be all sunshine and rainbows that I knew Jesus, right?
+Dismayed, I came to her one night about the mess I had made, lamenting that I belief God wouldn’t permit it.
+Or that God could somehow restore it.
+Life was purported to be all sunshine and rainbows that I knew Jesus, right?

 “Unfortunately, Heather, you’re reaping what you’ve sown.
-God loves you deeply but because of your terrible alternatives, you have got outcomes.
+God loves you deeply but because of your bad alternatives, you have effects.
 But God might be with you through it.”
-She went on to explain my life as a lawn.
+She went on to explain my life as a garden.
 I had sown not anything however weeds with my picks.
-Now it was time to uproot them one after the other which will sow the seeds of obedience of living like Christ.
+Now it was time to uproot them one after the other so that you can sow the seeds of obedience of living like Christ.

 ‘Reap What You Sow’ Meaning